How Important is Home-Field Advantage in the NFL?

 So, we have one team that historically wins at home in the Saints, and the opposite in a Kansas City team that performs surprisingly poor at home despite five straight winning seasons.
 This information allows us to understand that home-field advantage is malleable.
 It bends based on the weight of each team.
 I used the statistics about the Saints and Chiefs to show that the appearance of an inherent stadium advantage is completely different from what is what we desire: a home-field advantage based simply off winning.

 The Chiefs still have a home-field win percentage of over 50 percent.
 But the myth that notoriously loud, ‘x-factor’ of a stadium dictates home-field advantage is a fallacy.
+It has much more to do with the players on the field.

 But this myth has two sides.